openharmony/docs/en/device-dev/get-code/sourcecode-acquire.md

     ```
     repo init -u https://gitee.com/openharmony/manifest.git -b OpenHarmony_1.0.1_release --no-repo-verify
     repo sync -c
-    repo forall -c 'git lfs pull'
+    repo[Release-Notes](../../release-notes/Readme.md) forall -c 'git lfs pull'
     ```

 -   Obtaining the source code of other OpenHarmony releases

-    For details about how to obtain the source code of other OpenHarmony releases, see the  [Release Notes](../../release-notes/Readme.md).
+    For details about how to obtain the source code of other OpenHarmony releases, see the  [Release-Notes](../../release-notes/Readme.md).

 ## Method 2: Acquiring Source Code from HPM<a name="section463013147412"></a>